-IMPORTANT: Ensure that these limits are acceptable for the other water-side components in the system.
-The SL Series modulating boilers are designed to supply three different heating loads with temperatures within the range 34°F to 180°F - to meet three separately piped loads.
+The VFC modulating series boilers are designed to supply three different heating loads with temperatures within the range 34°F to 185°F - to meet three separately piped loads.
 Use closely spaced tees to connect each pumped "load" (e.g. DHW, baseboards or radiant floor) to the primary loop, or employ the use of a hydraulic separator to isolate the boiler loop from the system and pipe the system from the secondary side of the separator.
-Two-load systems may be piped with a variant of parallel piping commonly used, including our unique dual side piping configuration.